echogarden-project/echogarden/docs/Tasklist.md

 * Allow `dtw` mode work with more speech synthesizers to produce its reference
 * Predict timing for individual letters (graphemes) based on phoneme timestamps (especially useful for Chinese and Japanese)

+### Translation
+* Add text-to-text translation with cloud translation APIs like Google Translate or DeepL, or offline models like OpenNMT or  NLLB-200

+### Translation alignment
+* Perform word-level alignment of text-to-text translations from and to any language (not just English) using methods like multilingual embeddings, or specialized models, and then use the text-based alignment to align speech in any recognized language, to its translated transcript in any language supported by the text-to-text alignment approach

+### Speech-to-text translation

+* Hybrid approach: recognize speech in its language using any recognition model, then translate the resulting transcript using a text-to-text translation engine, and then align the translated transcript to the original one using text-to-text alignment, and map back to the original speech using the recognition timestamps, to get word-level alignment for the translated transcript

 ## Possible new engines or platforms